muggy8/Music-Matrix-Composer/README.md

 Lastly, if you make use of another library in your modifications such as BootStrap or the likes, Please mention it to me in some way or another so I can add them to the credits.

-## Legal Stuff?
+## Legal Stuff

-Not much to see here.
-If you fork this project or derive something from this project, do make sure to mention me (Muggy Ate or Muggy8) in your credits somewhere.
-Otherwise, you are free to fork and hack this program as much as you like.
+If a derivitive of this project is to be created.
+The derivitive must remain free and open sourced.
+The changes must be well documented.

 Special thanks to the following people for making this program possiable: